StevenGeudens/My-gym-buddy/README.md

 # My gym buddy
 A mobile app for creating and tracking workouts, monitoring food intake, and viewing health stats.
-Built with Ionic, Angular, and Capacitor.
+Built with Ionic, Angular, and Capacitor with Firebase backend for database and authentication.